kushaldas/pym/docs/exceptions.rst

 How to handle exceptions?
 =========================

 We use `try...except` blocks to handle any exception.
-The basic syntax looks like
+The basic syntax looks like:
 ::

     try: